-On drawing a pension, the maximum tax-free pension commencement lump sum payable is the lesser of 25% of the value of an individual's uncrystallised fund, 25% of the member's lifetime allowance and one third of the amount crystallised for the payment of a pension or annuity for life, or as funds available for drawdown.
+On drawing a pension, the maximum tax-free pension commencement lump sum payable is the lesser of 25% of the value of an individual's uncrystallised fund, 25% of the lifetime allowance (i.e. 25% of £1,073,100 = £268,275) and one third of the amount crystallised for the payment of a pension or annuity for life, or as funds available for drawdown.
+When the lifetime allowance is abolished, a cap of £268,275 will continue to apply.
+Higher pension commencement lump sums will continue to be available from 6 April 2023 for eligible individuals who have certain lifetime allowance protections in place.
+In some cases involving older protections, the lump sum may be capped at the amount that could have been taken at 5 April 2023.

 Subject to the agreement of the scheme administrator, members of money purchase schemes who have reached the minimum pension age of 55 are able to take funds from their drawdown account flexibly - whenever they want, and in any desired amount.
-Members also have the option of taking an 'uncrystallised funds pension lump sum', 25% of which is tax-free, provided they have sufficient lifetime allowance available.
+Members also have the option of taking an 'uncrystallised funds pension lump sum', 25% of which is tax-free.
+These lump sums cannot exceed the amount of lifetime allowance available.
 If the member dies before age 75 any unused drawdown or undrawn uncrystallised funds can be paid to dependants or nominees free of tax.
 After that age lump sums are taxable.
 Death benefit lump sums will normally be taxed as pension income of the recipient (i.e. marginal income tax rates).

-In certain circumstances, including when a member takes a pension or lifetime annuity, designates funds for drawdown, dies holding uncrystallised funds or takes a pension commencement or uncrystallised funds pension lump sum, his aggregate pension savings are also tested against the lifetime limit, taking account of any previous benefit crystallisation event.
-Any excess is taxed at 25%, or 55% if taken as a lifetime allowance excess lump sum.
+In certain circumstances, including when a member takes a pension or lifetime annuity, designates funds for drawdown, dies holding uncrystallised funds or takes a pension commencement or uncrystallised funds pension lump sum, their aggregate pension savings are also tested against the lifetime limit, taking account of any previous benefit crystallisation event.
+For benefits taken before 6 April 2023, any excess is taxed at 25%, or 55% if taken as a lump sum.
+These charges no longer exist from 6 April 2023, but lump sums that would previously have suffered a 55% charge will instead be taxed as pension income of the recipient (i.e. marginal income tax rates).